 In recent years credit growth in Latin America has been very strong, and countries have become more reliant on foreign bond issuances.
 This column argues that these phenomena are linked, and may have led to vulnerabilities which domestic and international supervisors are not well-equipped to assess.
 There is no systematic information on firms’ currency mismatches and hedging activities, and none that includes those of subsidiaries that may be located in other jurisdictions, preventing an accurate analysis of the true risks.

-Prakash Kannan 19 November 2009
+Prakash Kannan, Thursday, November 19, 2009